juxt/astro-website/src/pages/blog/tour.md

        keyword))
 ```

-And then the append function itself is responsible for creating the transaction data for trip.
+And then the append function itself is responsible for creating the transaction data for Trip.

 ```clojure
 (defn append [db documents & ks]